ObolNetwork/obol-docs/docs/advanced/quickstart-split.md

 ---
 sidebar_position: 7
-description: Split existing validator keys
+description: Migrate an existing validator by splitting its private key into shares
 ---

-# Split validator private keys
+# Migrate a validator

 :::warning
-This process should only be used if you want to split an *existing validator private key* into multiple private key shares for use in a Distributed Validator Cluster.
-If your existing validator is not properly shut down before the Distributed Validator starts, your validator may be slashed.
+This process should only be used if you want to split an *existing validator private key* into multiple private key shares for use in a Distributed Validator Cluster. **If your existing validator is not properly shut down before the Distributed Validator starts, your validator may be slashed**.

 If you are starting a new validator, you should follow a [quickstart guide](../start/quickstart_overview.md) instead.

-If you use MEV-Boost, make sure you turned off your MEV-Boost service for the time of splitting the keys, otherwise you may hit [this issue](https://github.com/ObolNetwork/charon/issues/2770).
 :::

 Split an existing Ethereum validator key into multiple key shares for use in an [Obol Distributed Validator Cluster](../int/key-concepts.md#distributed-validator-cluster).